Zabanaa/zabanaa.github.io/_posts/2017-06-01-functional-programming-and-javascript-arrays.md

 as well as make your code cleaner, leaner, and more readable.
 (Try doing a filter with for loops !)

-There's a lot more that can be done with arrays in Javascript, I probably write an article on the other neat, magical methods that js offers to manipulate them.
+There's a lot more that can be done with arrays in Javascript, I'll probably write an article on the other neat, magical methods that js offers to manipulate them.

 Questions ?
 Found a Typo ?
 Spotted a mistake ?
 I'm